-THE LEGEND OF BOOT HILL
+THE LEGEND OF BOOT HILL (CLOSED)

 The Legend of Boot Hill is a yard display with a very short walk-through component located in Irvine, California.
 This haunt is an Irvine Institution that has been running since 1999.
 On busy nights, expect lines down the street for this crowd favorite.